Greece Moments Greece Moments

 View from Palaiomylos

-If you continue up the gravel road instead of the church, you will come to the second viewpoint.
-The path to Palaiomylos (old windmill) is short with one kilometer, but the road is really very bad.
-Until a few years ago, there was still a trendy bar up here, which has since fallen into disrepair.
+If you continue up the gravel road past the church, you will reach the second viewpoint.
+The path to Palaiomylos (old windmill) is short at just one kilometer, but the road is really very rough.
+Until a few years ago, there was a trendy bar up here, which has since fallen into disrepair.
 The view of Chora and Pera Gialos is heavenly!

 Blutmond Griechenland Insel Astypalea